How to watch Six Nations Rugby: watch every rugby match online

 Who could win Six Nations Rugby?

 Since 2000, when Six Nations began (it was Five Nations before Italy joined that year), France has won six times.
-Wales have also won six times, while Ireland have four and England have won seven times.
+Wales have also won six times, while Ireland have five and England have won seven times.

 So any of those four teams has a good shot of winning, especially given the fact that, in the last five years, each has won at least once.